 The practical part: authentic names feel more real than generated ones.
 "Xander Steele" reads like porn star.
 "Connor from accounts payable" reads like someone you know.

 Over a thousand characters across over 100 books.
 That's the tribute.
-Your name in my books somewhere.
+Your name is in there somewhere.

 You're welcome.